Top 8 Home Repairs to Consider Before Listing Your House for Sale

 Preparing your home for sale is a key step in making sure you get the highest price.
 I’m not talking about major renovations but small, weekend projects or minor repairs are a quick and easy way to ensure your home will get multiple high-priced offers.
-Here are eight easy fixes to boost your home’s appeal:
+If you're not sure where to start, we recommend taking a look at a cost calculator that can help you create a proper budget for your next project.
+In the meantime, here are eight easy fixes to boost your home’s appeal:

 Repainting Dirty Or Dark Walls

 Walls scuffed or dirty?
 Are they painted a ‘unique’ or dark color?
 Painting certain rooms that need a little TLC is one of the easiest ways to ensure prospective buyers leave with a good first impression.
 Make sure it appears professionally painted (even if it wasn’t.)
 Choose light, neutral colors that will brighten your interior and make the house appear larger.

 Front Door And Entrance

 When a prospective buyer comes to tour your home, one of the first things they notice is the front door and entrance.
 The entrance is undoubtedly one of the most important aspects of your home so, now that you’re a painting pro, consider repainting the front door while you’re at it.

 Carpet stained or dirty?
 That’s no way to make a good first impression.
 Consider renting a heavy-duty carpet cleaner or, if your carpet is too far gone, you should replace it altogether.
 The carpet should look new, clean, and shouldn’t contain any stinky odors.
 If you’re going to purchase new carpet, be sure to choose a light color as it will help brighten up the interior.